 Which meant one set of three could actually cover a dozen huts.
 A hundred and fifty sets would now light up 1,800 of them.
 That was a pleasing number, George thought, and Andy thought so too:

 ‘It’s pleasing,’ Andy said.
-It sounded slightly odd, coming from a teenager barely the size of a twelve year old, but it was true.
+It sounded slightly incongruous, coming from a teenager barely the size of a twelve year old, but it was true.
 It was pleasing.

 The project of getting hold of a hundred and fifty kitchen timers had started almost immediately, but the trip to Brighton, via London, proved instrumental, because there are only so many kitchen timers you can nick in and around Bournemouth before somebody starts thinking that’s odd.
 The trip to Brighton via London though took in numerous household and hardware stores, DIY centres and ordinary larger scale supermarkets, in none of which digital kitchen timers were considered high enough value items to be individually tagged, with maybe one or two exceptions of the more ‘designer’ variety.